For many, Thanksgiving is synonymous with turkey, dressing, casseroles, aunts, uncles and say thank you for their many blessings.

 “Many of these children come to us from broken homes and haven’t experienced what it’s like to sit down together for a family meal,” said Whitaker.
 “With busy school schedules, sharing a meal most nights is difficult for any family.
 However, we know it is worth it.”

-As a licensed mental health counselor for FBCH since 1999, Whitaker has seen the psychological impact family meals have had on thousands of children who have been abused, abandoned and neglected.
+As a licensed mental health counselor for FBCH since 1999, Whitaker has seen the psychological impact family meals have had on thousand neglected.

-“It is a guaranteed time together when they can talk about their days at school, their hurts, and their frustrations,” said Whitaker.
-“It is also a time when they can feel as though they are part of a real family — with parents and other siblings who care about them.”
+“It is a guaranteed time together when they can talk about their days at school, their hurts, and other siblings who care about them.”

 For Paul and Lanieve Imig, who became the primary house parents of Denham

 Tate Cottage nine months ago, this will be the first Thanksgiving spent with their new FBCH family.
-Having four children of their own, three now grown and one who lives with them in the cottage on the Lakeland campus, they believe family meals bring about the best in everyone.
+Having four children of their own, three now grown and campus, they believe family meals bring about the best in everyone.

 “I think it’s true for most people that good food can turn your mood around.
 The smell alone of tacos, one of the kids’ favorites, sets the tone for positive time together without the television, computers, and homework,” said Lanieve.
 “It has bonded us to the point that while we are not a biological family, we know we are a family nonetheless.”

 A game the Imigs play every night is “High, Low.”
-Each parent and child says what their best (high) and worst (low) moments were for that day.
-Paul also leads a devotion during dinner and the topic depends upon what is happening within their family.
+Each parent and the topic depends upon what is happening within their family.

 “For a time, we had an ongoing issue with one of the children lying.
 Our devotions focused on how God feels about that and how we can make other choices that delight God’s heart,” said Paul.